kontent-ai/management-sdk-net/README.md

 #### Upserting an asset using external ID

-Updates or creates an asset using a `fileResult` reference to previously uploaded file.
+Updates or creates an asset using a `fileResult` reference to a previously uploaded file.
 You can specify an asset description for each language in your Kentico Cloud project.

 ```csharp
 var assetDescription = new AssetDescription {